 Individuals in our program often appreciate meeting with peers and sharing management tips with others who have had similar experiences.
 For graduates of the bipolar psychoeducational group, there is an alumni group that meets monthly.

 At present, our principal missions are in the areas of clinical service and education.
 The demand for clinical services is far greater than our ability to provide clinical services.
 We are always considering ways in which to expand clinical services given current constraints.

 Our services are generally covered by most insurance providers.
 However, please be aware that UCSF Health may not be contracted with your specific insurance provider.
 You will need to give us your insurance information when scheduling your first appointment so we can check your insurance coverage and provide an estimated cost for treatment services.

 Referrals for appointments

-- For ongoing treatment: Use the online LPPHC Patient Treatment Request Portal or call our intake and referral service at (415) 476-7000..
+- For ongoing treatment: Call (415) 476-7000 to request an appointment..
 Please note that these openings are extremely limited.

-- For second opinions or consultations: Use the online LPPHC Patient Treatment Request Portal or call our intake and referral service at (415) 476-7000..
-Additionally, your primary psychiatrist should call and provide us with a brief description of your condition, diagnosis, reason for consultation, medication history, and any other special information.
+- For second opinions or consultations: Call (415) 476-7000 to arrange for consultation services.
+Your primary psychiatrist can also provide us with a brief description of your condition, diagnosis, reason for consultation, medication history, and any other special information.